Danish nationality law: Naturalisation as a Danish citizen

+Applicants may be exempted from some, or all of these requirements by the Folketing Naturalization Committee.
+Decisions on exemptions are considered political questions.

 According to Statistics Denmark, 3,267 foreigners living in Denmark replaced their foreign citizenship with Danish citizenship in 2012.
 A total of 71.4% of all those who were naturalized in 2012 were from the non-Western world.
 Half of all new Danish citizenships in 2012 were given to people from Iraq, Afghanistan, Turkey, Somalia and Iran.

 Crime

 Immigrants who have committed crimes may be denied Danish citizenship.
 For instance, immigrants who have received a prison sentence of one year or more, or at least three months for crimes against a person cannot receive citizenship.
 Convictions which have resulted in a fine also carries with it a time period for immigrants, where citizenship applications are rejected up to 4.5 years after the fine.
 Upon several offences, the period is extended by 3 years.

 In April 2021, the Mette Frederiksen Cabinet approved regulation which stops awarding citizenship to foreigners who had received a prison sentence in court which also encompassed suspended prison sentences.
 Previously, awarding citizenship was possible for foreigners with a prison sentence of less than a year.